 After you’re done experimenting with these chords you can eliminate some, insert new chords; use different rhythmic patterns as well as apply techniques like palm muting.
 As soon as you know it, you’re creating guitar riffs of your own!

-Don’t be afraid to experiment even if your riffs sound sloppy at first.
+Don’t be afraid to experiment even if your guitar riffs sound sloppy at first.
 As you improve your technique, learn music theory and develop other areas of your guitar playing, your riffs will start sounding more interesting and professional.

 You may consider giving a donation, by which you will be helping a songwriter achieve his dreams.
 Each contribution, no matter how small, will make a difference.